Don’t look now, but membership sites are hot, hot, hot! Especially for businesses selling digital products.

 They allow members to learn, connect with like-minded professionals, and gain access to otherwise hidden resources.
 And these are all perks you can pass on to your own customers.

 If you’re interested in creating a site of your own, read on for the top five membership site benefits.

 1. Recurring revenue

-Depending on the current stage of your business, you may already have everything (or almost everything) you need to launch a membership site.
+Depending on the current stage of your business, you may already have everything (or almost everything) you need to launch your site and start generating revenue.

-For example, if you’re an entrepreneur selling courses and other digital products via your website, a membership service can turn into a recurring revenue stream.
+If you’re an entrepreneur selling online courses or other digital products via your website, it should be pretty easy to add a membership service to your current business model.

 The key to success is knowing how to price your membership site.

 Set your price too high and you’ll scare away potential members.
 But price it too low, and you could miss out on hundreds (or even thousands) of dollars a month.

 Compare your idea and approach to other sites in your niche.
 The knowledge you gather will provide a better idea of how to set your price.